 We understand if you may not be able to collect of this in the immediate aftermath, particularly if you are hurt.
 Contacting an injury attorney as soon as possible after the crash is key to preserving key evidence and obtaining important information.

-The formal steps involved in settlement are:
+The formal steps involved in the settlement are:

 - Notification Letter.
 This notifies the at-fault party’s insurer of the crash, making it clear injuries were suffered and citing other damages due to negligent actions of the other driver.
-The letter signals intention to seek compensation for those damages.
+The letter signals the intention to seek compensation for those damages.

 - Reservation of Rights Letter.
 This is the insurer’s response to the notification letter.
 It will indicate a review of your claim, but no admission of liability.

 - Demand Letter.
-Following medical treatment, a letter is submitted to insurer citing all damages, including medical bills, lost wages, other expenses and special damages.
+Following medical treatment, a letter is submitted to insurer citing all damages, including medical bills, lost wages, other expenses, and special damages.